 I still remember the day very clearly.
 I had been to the hospital earlier in the day for a minor procedure.
-The hubby had left the house to pick up Butterfly and Music Man from Vacation Bible School at our church and only Bubba and I were at home.
+Hubby had left the house to pick up our younger two kids from Vacation Bible School at our church leaving only my oldest son and me at home.

-I remember Bubba coming into the office where I was playing solitaire on the computer and asking if I was making popcorn because he thought he smelled it burning.
-He walked on towards the kitchen – I can hardly believe I didn’t get up and go with him since he’d mentioned a burning smell, but hey, I was still partially medicated – and within just a minute he came running back in to inform me that there was smoke coming out of the dryer.
+I remember my son coming into the office where I was playing solitaire on the computer and asking if I was making popcorn because he thought he smelled it burning.
+He walked on towards the kitchen (I can hardly believe I didn’t get up and go with him since he’d mentioned a burning smell, but hey, I was still partially medicated).
+Within just a minute he came running back in to tell me that there was smoke coming out of the dryer.

 I jumped up and ran to the kitchen.
 Stupidly, I yanked open the dryer door and when I did …whoosh!

-Immediately, flame roared out of the dryer.
+Immediately, flames poured out of the dryer.
 I slammed the door shut but it was too late.
 The damage was done.

 It’s astounding how fast a room fills up with smoke.

-I immediately told Bubba to take the phone outside and call 911 to report the fire.
-I began searching for the fire extinguisher that I had insisted HAD to be mounted on the wall of the garage because it was too ugly to be mounted in the kitchen where it would be closer to the stove or washer and dryer.
+I immediately told my son to take the phone outside and call 911 to report the fire.
+I began searching for the fire extinguisher that I’d insisted HAD to be mounted on the wall of the garage because it was too ugly to be mounted in the kitchen where it would be closer to the stove or washer and dryer.